 If you are already enrolled in Original Medicare, you are eligible to enroll in Medicare Part C, otherwise known as Medicare Advantage.
 These plans are offered by private health insurance companies and provide Medicare Parts A and B coverage (hospital and medical benefits).

 - Medicare Advantage (Part C) is a Medicare supplement plan that covers certain benefits and out-of-pocket expenses that aren’t covered by Original Medicare.

 - There are a variety of Medicare Advantage plans, including HMO, PPO, PFFS, SNP, and MSA plans.

 - Medicare Advantage eligibility is based on your membership in Original Medicare Parts A and B, unless you have End-Stage Renal Disease.

 - You can enroll in a Medicare Part C plan during the Initial Coverage Election or Annual Election periods if you are already enrolled in Original Medicare.

 What is a Medicare Advantage Plan?

 Keep in mind that even if you add a Medicare Advantage Plan, you’ll still be paying your Medicare Part B premiums.
-If you enroll in a Medicare Advantage Plan, however, you cannot also purchase a Medicare Supplement Plan (Medigap).
+If you enroll in a Medicare Advantage Plan, however, you cannot purchase a Medicare Supplement Plan (Medigap).